 The vegan dog food space is rapidly evolving as growing bodies of evidence show that dogs certainly don’t need meat to thrive and live their best life.

 When I first started feeding Chance vegan dog food, there were only two accessible options in the United States: Natural Balance (a mainstream brand that has a vegan formula) and V-Dog (a super-wonderful vegan owned and operated brand).
-But friends, time are changin’!
+But friends, times are changin’!
 Today you can find lots of vegan dog food brands, and even more options for plant-powered treats, vegan rawhides, and animal-free dental bones.

 Recently, I met up with Ryan Bethencourt, founder of the new koji-based dog food company Wild Earth, and I learned some horrifying things about the commercial dog food industry.
-What I learned blew my mind, and made me extra-glad I’ve been feeding Chance vegan dog food for the past decade.
+What I learned blew my mind, and made me extra glad I’ve been feeding Chance vegan dog food for the past decade.

 Conventional meat-based dog foods don’t require high-quality standards when produced.
 That’s why many mainstream dog foods contain the lowest quality animal remains that are not fit for human consumption.